py5coding/py5book/integrations/trimesh.md

 Trimesh has a set of [primitive objects](https://trimesh.org/trimesh.primitives.html) such as [Box](https://trimesh.org/trimesh.primitives.html#trimesh.primitives.Box), [Capsule](https://trimesh.org/trimesh.primitives.html#trimesh.primitives.Capsule), [Cylinder](https://trimesh.org/trimesh.primitives.html#trimesh.primitives.Cylinder), and [Sphere](https://trimesh.org/trimesh.primitives.html#trimesh.primitives.Sphere).

 The arrangement of triangles in a Trimesh Sphere is different from the arrangement created by py5's [](/reference/sketch_sphere) method.
 Capsules are kind of like cylinders with two half-spheres on each end.
 These primitives extend the basic shapes you can work with in py5.
+They are also great for boolean operations to construct complex geometries.

 Let's create a simple example showcasing these objects.